raffaele-aurucci/Fake-TikTok-Account-Detection/README.md

 3. training with added features to the original dataset after discovering relaxed functional dependencies (RFDs) following the feature engineering strategy proposed in this [research work](https://doi.org/10.1145/3625097).

 # Experimental Results
-The table below shows the performance of the algorithms after training with the default hyperparameters (refer to point 1 in the previous section).
+The table below shows the performance of the algorithms after training with the default hyperparameters (see point 1 of the previous section).

 | **Classifier**      | **Accuracy** | **F1-Score** | **Precision** | **Recall** |
 |---------------------|--------------|--------------|---------------|------------|